-3.12.2.4 Common Spaces.
-When local or national codes allow the use of natural ventilation to maintain acceptable indoor air quality in common spaces, the lesser of ventilation rates specified on drawings or mechanical ventilation recommended by ASHRAE 62.1-2010, Table 6-1, without reliance on natural ventilation, shall be modeled in the Baseline.
-For mechanically ventilated common spaces, the Baseline Building Design outdoor air rates shall be modeled using the same rates as the Proposed Design, except where the rates in the Proposed Design exceed the amount required by the building code or ASHRAE 62.1-2016, by more than 15 cfm or 15%.

-In that case, the Baseline Building Design shall be modeled to reflect the greater of that required by either ASHRAE 62.1-2016 or the building code, plus 15 cfm or 15%, and will be less than the Proposed Design.
+3.12.2.4 Naturally Ventilated Common Spaces.
+When local or national codes allow the use of natural ventilation to maintain acceptable indoor air quality in common spaces, the lesser of ventilation rates specified on drawings or mechanical ventilation recommended by ASHRAE 62.1-20107, Table 6-1, without reliance on natural ventilation, shall be modeled in the Bbaseline.
+For mechanically ventilated common spaces, the Baseline Building Design outdoor air rates shall be modeled using the same rates as the Proposed Design, except where the rates in the Proposed Design are provided in excess of the amount required by the building code or ASHRAE 62.1-2016.
+In that case, the Baseline Building Design shall be modeled to reflect the greater of that required by either ASHRAE 62.1-2016 or the building code and will be less than the Proposed Design.
 Where using rates from the building code in the Baseline Building Design, documentation supporting those rates shall be submitted to an EPA-recognized Multifamily Review Organization (MRO) for review and approval.
-Where corridors in the Proposed Design are supplied with outdoor air to meet the required rates for both the corridor and dwelling units, corridors in the Baseline Building Design shall only be modeled with outdoor air at the rates required just for the corridor.
-In addition, where a source of make-up air is required to be entered in the software, the dwelling units in the Baseline Building Design shall be modeled with outdoor air from the exterior.